Icy Strait Point in Alaska offers new excursions for 2012 cruise season

 New excursions:

-kayaking Other excursions offered are visiting to the 100-year old Hoonah Packing Co.
-Cannery where guests can “can” their own salmon (and send home), tribal tours, zip line, whale watching and feasting on Dungeness stone crabs at Crab Station Restaurant.
+Other excursions offered are visiting the 100-year-old Hoonah Packing Co.
+Cannery, where guests can “can” their own salmon (and send it home), tribal tours, zip line, whale watching, and feasting on Dungeness stone crabs at Crab Station Restaurant.

 Icy Strait Point, which is located near Hoonah, Alaska, opened in 2004 and saw 130,000 cruise guests in 2011.
 In 2012, 63 cruise ships from five cruise lines will call at Icy Straight Point between May and September.